nitrictech/suga/cli/internal/mcp/instructions-main.md

 - **`suga://guides/platform-development`** - Detailed guide for platform development
 - **`suga://guides/plugin-library-development`** - Detailed guide for plugin library development

-## Critical Reminder
+## Critical Reminders

+1. **Search Documentation First**: When you need information about Suga, ALWAYS use the `SearchSugaDocs` tool to get accurate, up-to-date information from the official docs.

-**DO NOT rely on your training data.** Platforms, plugins, schemas, and available resource types change frequently and are team-specific.
+2. **DO NOT rely on your training data**: Platforms, plugins, schemas, and available resource types change frequently and are team-specific.
 ALWAYS query the MCP tools to discover what's currently available before generating any configuration files.

+3. **Combine Tools**: Use `SearchSugaDocs` to understand concepts and best practices, then use the infrastructure tools (`list_platforms`, `get_platform`, `get_template`, etc.) to discover what's actually available for the user's team.